 Log in and begin configuring your server

-On Ubuntu 18.04, you’ll have to manually install Erlang/OTP package from the link below:
+On Ubuntu 18.04, you’ll have to install Erlang/OTP package from the link below manually:

 RabbitMQ Deb packages from the link below:

-After 18.04 is fully released, the repositories above should work and allow you to easily install.
+After 18.04 is fully released, the repositories above should work and allow you to install them easily.

 You may also like the post below: